Architecture

 A high-level overview of the different devices across the rover

 The rover has three layers of code that run in different environments.
-Each layer builds on the previous to provide extra functionality, but .
+Each layer builds on the previous one to provide extra functionality.
 The following diagram shows an overview, and the following sections explain in more detail.

-At the bottom of the stack is our firmware -- code to drive the hardware.
-We have four subteams that need firmware code: HREI (Arm), EA (Science), Electrical, and Drive.
-Each subsystem gets its own Arduino microcontroller which has code specific to its subsystem and is completely independent of the other firmware.
-Off the rover, we have a base station setup that also has a small firmware setup to control the antenna.
+Firmware is at the bottom of the stack — the code that drives the hardware.
+We have firmware for four subteams: HREI (Arm), EA (Science), Electrical, and Drive.
+Each subsystem gets its own Arduino microcontroller with code specific to its subsystem and is completely independent of the other firmware.
+Off-rover, we have a base station setup with a small firmware setup to control the antenna.

 These devices are the brains of the rover, running on Raspberry Pis.
 We've chosen Dart to run our programs, but in the past, they have been written in Python or C++.
 They perform any complex task that doesn't fit within any one subsystem.
+These programs are separate but don't necessarily have to run on different devices.
 Currently, we use these computers to:

 Coordinate all the firmware